 When Sister Mary Reap, IHM, Ph.D., became the tenth president in 1988, she assumed the leadership of a vibrant institution.
 As Marywood's longest-serving president, she fostered a legacy of progress, characterized by significant growth and an ongoing commitment to excellence that earned Marywood national accolades as one of the premier Catholic universities in the region.
 She provided leadership rich in the traditions of service, academic excellence, and responsiveness to the signs of the times.
 During her remarkable 19-year tenure, Marywood achieved: full co-educational status; dramatic campus expansion through the construction or renovation of 24 facilities, including several world-class facilities -- the Insalaco Center for Studio Arts, the O'Neill Center for Healthy Families, the Center for Athletics and Wellness, and the Swartz Center for Spiritual Life, to name a few; a substantial increase in financial commitments from all donor constituencies; an emergence as the leading provider of graduate education in Northeast Pennsylvania and the first regional institution offering doctoral degree programs; the transformation from college to university status in 1997, and, in 2003, an academic restructuring of the University into four colleges.

-Since 2003, two of the four colleges have been named and endowed.
+Since 2003, three of the four colleges have been named and endowed.
 The colleges include:

 In 2007, Sister Anne Munley, IHM, Ph.D., was elected to serve as Marywood's eleventh president.
 Bringing to the University her international expertise as an administrator, educator, and sociologist, Sister Anne is eager to further develop a culturally diverse and global educational experience for all students.
 Under her direction, Marywood University is poised to expand its long-standing global influence in empowering people through education to achieve their greatest potential.